-The Greater Manchester Spatial Framework is proposing the building of THOUSANDS OF HOUSES on Royton's greenbelt.
-The proposal includes the following:
+Save Royton's Greenbelt has been successful in saving Hanging Chadder and Thornham Old Road from development (pending Government inspection), but the Greater Manchester Spatial Framework is still proposing to build of THOUSANDS OF HOUSES on Royton's Green Belt.
+The latest proposal includes the following:

 Beal Valley – 480 homes